Ciaanh/XPChronicle/docs/CLEAN_BREAK_STRATEGY.md

 #### 2. Confusing Hybrid State
 - Which styles use new pattern?
 - Which still use old pattern?
-- When is it safe to remove legacy code?
+- When is it safe to remove classic code?
 - Edge cases where patterns interact poorly

 #### 3. Increased Complexity